 If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our experienced management consultants.

-Or, if you would like to learn more about your leadership style, then join us on =mc’s Leadership Skills for Managers programme.
-In this challenging and demanding 3-day programme you will explore different aspects of leadership and management.
+Or, if you would like to learn more about your leadership style, then join us on =mc’s Transformational Leadership programme.
+In this challenging and demanding programme you will explore different aspects of leadership.
 You’ll receive 360° feedback and have the opportunity to put the theory into practice by leading a team.
 View all =mc Leadership Programmes.

 Need a quick answer to a specific challenge?
 Not sure what you're looking for or haven't time to search?
 Send me a message and we'll get back to you as soon as possible with an answer.

 Or if you'd prefer to speak to someone, call 020 7978 1516.